7:00AM to 5:00PM

 Also, don’t forget to mop water out of the tank with a sponge and disconnect the supply line at the bottom of the toilet tank.
 With patience and elbow grease, the plunger’s suctioning action can break apart and expel even stubborn clogs down the blocked drain.

-There are a few techniques that can help you plunge more effectively.
-Apply firm, steady pressure without overexerting.
+A few techniques can help you plunge more effectively.
+Apply firm, steady pressure without overexerting yourself.

 Small, rhythmic strokes work better than mashing it forcefully.
 Adjust your motions if needed – rocking it side to side or twisting gently may help on stubborn clogs.